somebeaver/Lowrider.js/README.md

 #### `.onBuild()`
 - Usage:
   - The `build` event triggers after the `spawn` event has completed.
-Your `onBuild` method should create the "body" of the instance by injecting inner HTML.
+Your `onBuild` hook should create the "body" of the component by injecting inner HTML.
 Typically, HTML may come from a .html file on the local disk, from a XHR request, or may be statically typed within the class definition.
-This method should always perform a "fresh" build and overwrite any preexisting inner HTML.
+This hook should always perform a "fresh" build and overwrite any preexisting inner HTML.
 - Solves these issues:
   - When loading cached components, it is necessary to maintain the state of the